Past, Present and Future

 - To provide cost effective education and boarding for those who need it most.

-The culture of our school is designed to instill in our learners these values:
+The culture of our school is who we are and is designed to instill in our learners these values:

 - Working together